BarbeMCR/the-betrothed/README.md

 ### If you instead want the source code:
 1. Download and install Python 3.8 or higher from [python.org](https://python.org), if you haven't already
-2. Install pygame 2.1.2 or higher: `python -m pip install pygame`, if you haven't already
+2. Install the right version of pygame for your target version (table below): `python -m pip install pygame==x.y.z`, if you haven't already
 3. Go on the `Releases` page and check for whatever version you want to run
 4. Download the `the_betrothed_<version>_source.zip`
 5. Extract the archive
 6. To start BarbeMCR's The Betrothed, run `main.py`

 ## How do I compile the code?
-1. Make sure to have Python 3.8 or higher and pygame 2.1.2 or higher (use a 32-bit Python version for wider compatibility)
+1. Make sure to have Python 3.8 or higher and the right version of pygame, as in the table below (use a 32-bit Python version for wider compatibility)
-2. Grab the Pyinstaller version that matches what is used with your target game version if you want (probably you can just use the latest version):
+2. Grab the Pyinstaller version that matches what is used with your target game version, if you want (probably you can just use the latest version):

 | The Betrothed version | Pyinstaller version |
 | --------------------- | ------------------- |